YunoHost/doc/pages/07.help/help.md

 # Don'ts

 ## Avoid the infamous [XY Problem](https://xyproblem.info/)
 In a nutshell, explain the root cause of your issue.
-You may share your attempted solution, but why you need that potential solution is more important.
+You may share your attempted solution, but *why* you need that potential solution is more important.

 ## Do not be vague
 Do not assume we understand what you are talking about, do not take shortcuts, do not rephrase, do not simplify, do not trim the error messages.

 Do not write "it does not work", "it does not want", "it does not load", ["computer says no"](https://en.wikipedia.org/wiki/Computer_says_no).

-Do not ask your question like a poll, as in "does anyone else has...".
-Most likely very few people have the same issue or need as you, and even less read the forum or the chatrooms.

 Explain what is wrong, and how it is displayed onscreen.
 There is, for example, an important difference between a completely blank page and a blank page with a minimalistic error code.

+## Directly ask your question

+No need to ask if you can ask.
+It is a support chat/forum, therefore yes, you can ask your question.

+Do not ask your question like a poll, as in "Did anyone managed to get app XY working?".
+If it is not working for you, then explain directly what issue you got, explain the context, share the logs.

 ## Do not be an asshole
 Access to the forum or the chatrooms is a courtesy that can be revoked.